syncfusion-content/extension-docs/Extension/Blazor-Extension/Visual-Studio/download-and-installation.md

 ## Install from the Visual Studio Marketplace

-The following steps illustrate how to download and install the Syncfusion blazor extension from the Visual Studio Marketplace.
+The following steps illustrate how to download and install the Syncfusion Blazor extension from the Visual Studio Marketplace.

 1. Download the [Syncfusion Blazor Extensions](https://marketplace.visualstudio.com/items?itemName=SyncfusionInc.Blazor-Extensions) from the Visual Studio Marketplace.